 21. Build your leaving time into your Calendar alerts

-If there's a location added to your event, you can create an alert to tell you when to leave that factors in driving or walking distance along with traffic.
-To do so, make sure the individual event has the Travel Time switch enabled; you can do this on your iPhone by going to the Calendar app, tapping the event in question, and going to Edit > Travel Time.
+If a location has been added to your calendar event, you can get an alert that tells you when to leave based on driving or walking distance, tied into expected traffic.
+To do so, make sure the individual event has the Travel Time switch enabled.
+This is done on your iPhone by going to the Calendar app, then tapping the event in question, and going to Edit > Travel Time.

 22. Use the Taptic Engine when you're getting directions

 Your Apple Watch offers various beeps, buzzes, and movements to get your attention, but it doesn't stop with notifications.
 You can also use the Taptic Engine to help navigate you around a city.
-When you're getting directions via the Watch, you'll receive a series of taps when you have to make a turn.
+When getting directions via the Watch, you'll feel a series of taps when you need to make a turn.

 For a left turn, you'll get a series of two taps, played three times: tap-tap — tap-tap — tap-tap.

 For a right turn, you'll get a steady beat of 12 taps: tap-tap-tap-tap-tap-tap-tap-tap-tap-tap-tap-tap.

-You'll also get a long vibration when you're on your last leg of the journey and when you arrive at your destination.
+You'll also get a long vibration when you're on the last leg of your journey and when you arrive at your destination.

 23. Stop directions with Force Touch

 Want your Watch to stop navigating?
-Use a Force Touch gesture at any point on the Maps app to cease directions.
+Use a Force Touch gesture at any point on the Maps app to stop receiving directions.

 24. Review your iPhone photos from your watch

-The Camera app on your Watch lets you use it as a remote display and shutter for photos, but you can also quickly review any recent shots.
-That way, you can make sure you've gotten the perfect group shot before retrieving your iPhone.
+The Camera app on your Watch allows you to use it as a remote display and shutter for photos.
+You can also use it to quickly review any recent shots to check they're up to scratch.
+It's perfect for checking you got the ideal group shot before sending everyone on their way and grabbing your iPhone.

 25. Set a default city for your weather

-The Weather app on your Watch can check a variety of cities, including your current location.
-To change the default location, visit the Apple Watch app on your iPhone, then go to My Watch > Weather > Default City.
+It's possible to use the Weather app on your Watch to check a number of cities, including your current location.
+If you need to change the default location, go to the Apple Watch app on your iPhone, then tap My Watch > Weather > Default City.